 What are Kona Coffee Beans?

-Everyone recognizes roasted coffee beans, but you might not recognize an actual Kona coffee plant or the corresponding cherry like green Kona coffee bean.
+Everyone recognizes roasted coffee beans, but you might not recognize an actual Kona coffee plant or the corresponding cherry like green Kona coffee beans.

 Kona trees are kept trimmed to conserve their nutrients consumption and ease harvesting, but coffee can grow to more than 30 feet (9 meters) high.
 Each tree is covered with green, long waxy leaves growing opposite each other in pairs.
 Coffee cherries grow along the branches.
 Because it grows in a continuous cycle, it’s not unusual to see flowers, green fruit and ripe fruit simultaneously on a single tree.